adamchel/stitch-js-sdk/stitch_sdks.rst

       defaultRequestTimeout: TimeIntervalType
   }

 Additional properties MAY be included if necessary and appropriate for the target environment/language.
-For example, a Java SDK could offer a codec registry type to be used for decoding responses from the Stitch server.
+For example, a Java-based SDK could offer a codec registry type to be used for decoding responses from the Stitch server.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 StitchAppClientConfiguration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An SDK MUST have a ``StitchAppClientConfiguration`` interface, which defines the local app information that the client should provide when it reports device information to the Stitch server.
 The ``StitchAppClientConfiguration`` must also inherit ``StitchClientConfiguration``.
-The ``Stitch`` interface should be responsible for providing defaults when no configuration is specified.
+The ``Stitch`` interface should be responsible for providing defaults for these properties and inherited properties when no configuration is specified.
 The following properties MUST be provided:

 .. code:: typescript